Jazz Chisholm Preview, Player Props: Marlins vs. Nationals

 Jazz Chisholm At The Plate

-- Chisholm has six doubles, two triples, 13 home runs and 17 walks while batting .244.
+- Chisholm has seven doubles, two triples, 14 home runs and 17 walks while hitting .247.

-- In 68.1% of his 69 games this season, Chisholm has picked up at least one hit.
-He's also had 13 multi-hit games.

-- Chisholm has picked up an RBI in 33.3% of his games this year, with two or more RBI in 7.2% of his games.
-He has also driven in three or more runs in three contests.
+- Chisholm has had an RBI in 24 games this season (34.3%), including six multi-RBI outings (8.6%).
+He has also driven in three or more of his team's runs in four contests.

-- In 24 of 69 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.